 This medicine may also interact with the following medications:

-What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not improve.
+What should I watch for while using this medicine?Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
 If your breathing gets worse while you are using this medicine, call your doctor right away.
 Do not stop using your medicine unless your doctor tells you to.

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
 Contact your doctor if the problem does not go away or is severe.